danielmurrmann/flight42/README.md

 240 - State Management with NgRx Signal Store

 ## Topic
-245 - Use withEntities to track a local state of a collection of entities
+246 - Use ngrx-hateoas to Load Data into the Signal Store using the HATEOAS Approach